johnroper100/dropplets/README.md

     my-first-blog-post.jpg

+Images can be uploaded in the admin panel

 Post file names are used to structure post permalinks on your blog.
 So, a post file saved as **my-first-blog-post.md** will result in **yoursite.com/my-first-blog-post** as the post permalink.

 ## Publishing Posts
 After you've finished writing your post offline, you can then publish your post using the Dropplets toolbar:

-1. Login to your Dropplets installation using the password you created during the installation and setup process.
+1. Login to your Dropplets installation using the password you created during the installation.
-2. Click the Dropplet in your toolbar to select, upload and publish your post.
+2. Click the Dropplet in your toolbar to select, upload and publish your posts and post images.

 ## Editing Posts
 Re-upload your edited post file using the steps above.
 Doing this will automatically overwrite the existing post and publish your new edits.
 To delete a post, change the **Post Status** at the top of your post file to **draft**.